spritely/Foundations.WebApi/README.md

                 // you can force assemblies to be loaded (and thus resolvable) by adding parameters as follows:
                 //.UseSettingsContainerInitializer(typeof(MyDatabaseSettings).Assembly, typeof(MyAuthSettings).Assembly)

+                // Have all http requests and http responses logged to Its.Log (which by default go to the .NET trace logger) .UseRequestAndResponseLogging()

+                // Enable CORS for incoming requests
+                // Options can be passed in or by default will be read from HostingSettings .UseCors()

                 // This will wire up JwtBearerAuthentication from your Its.Configuration files (see example below) .UseJwtBearerAuthentication()

+                // This will enable gzip and deflate compression for all responses over 4096 bytes in length .UseGzipDeflateCompression(compressResponsesOver: 4096)

                 // Wire WebApi into OWIN pipeline and pass in any callback functions for setting up the InitializeHttpConfiguration
                 // DefaultWebApiConfig.InitializeHttpConfiguration provides standard controller route mapping and sets Its.Log